Translate

 Decisions for the Search Committee to resolve prior to evaluation:

-- How will the DEI statement be evaluated and weighted in the process?
+- How will the Universal Student Success Statement be evaluated and weighted in the process?

-- How will DEI competencies more broadly be prioritized in the decision-making process?
+- How will competencies related to universal student success be prioritized in the decision-making process?

-Best practice involves looking at Diversity Statements early in the screening.
-(Inside Higher Ed Opinion Article – Advice for Reading and Assessing Diversity Statements When Hiring.)
+Best practice may involve looking at Universal Student Success Statements early in the screening.
 Consider sending developed rubric, candidate assessment templates, or other evaluative tools to the Dean for feedback prior to evaluating candidate files.

 Tips to Avoid Implicit Bias